weirdshxt/num-guessing-game/README.md

 **Contact Information:**
 - GitHub: [Kabir Khan](https://github.com/weirdshxt)
 - LinkedIn: [Kabir Khan](https://www.linkedin.com/in/weirdsht/)

-## Setup and Installation
-1. Clone the repository
-2. Open `index.html` in your web browser
-3. Start playing the Guessing Game!

 ### Accessibility
 - **Fully Responsive:** Play the game on any device